 The engraving on the silver includes key-fret borders, scrolling foliage and repeated bat motifs, suggesting that the artisan was Chinese.

 The tightly-fitting cover unscrews allowing the tea to be poured out once churned with butter and salt.
-The cover has a hole threw which the churning stick
+The cover has a hole through which the churning stick

 could be inserted for churning.

 Butter tea was made from tea leaves, boiling water, yak butter and salt.
 The tea leaves would be boiled with water for as long as half a day.
 The tea would